holgerschm/grpc-dotnet/README.md

+# Version for Unity WebGL

+This is a special version for the use in Unity WebGL builds.
+Do not use it in any other Environment!

+# How to use

+* build this library as described below
+*

 # gRPC for .NET

 gRPC is a modern, open source, high-performance remote procedure call (RPC) framework that can run anywhere. gRPC enables client and server applications to communicate transparently, and simplifies the building of connected systems.